|Vintage Pulp||Jul 1 2022|

 Forget anything resembling acting ability here—everyone is atrocious, and Starr is worst of all.
 The blame may not be entirely hers, though.
 The movie was obviously made fast and cheap, and it was directed by Doris Wishman, who helmed such epics as Nude on the Moon and Bad Girls Go to Hell, and is considered by some to be one of the worst practitioners of her craft ever.
 But we all know the movie is simply meant to be eye candy.
 On that score it works.
 Considering the unflattering range of bodies possessed by normal humans, it's clear that most of the female nudists involved in this production are models, and probably some of the males too.
 Starr looks pretty good herself, even with her wonky boobs and ridiculous helmet of flaming red hair.

 The movie is meant not only to display Starr, but to espouse and promote the nudist lifestyle—and really, considering that there's a little plug for Sunny Palms at the outset, it could actually be considered a long form advertisement for the colony.
 We bet the membership—so to speak—really expanded—so to speak.
 We can't say Blaze Starr Goes Nudist is a good movie, but it's totally harmless and infectiously fun.
-There can never too much of those things in the world.
+There can never be too much of those things in the world.
 You can see more of Starr at the bottom of this post, and you can see a fascinating piece of Starr memorabilia here (sent to us by a reader way back before our Reader Pulp uploader bit the dust).

 FloridaBlaze Starr Goes NudistNude on the MoonBad Girls Go to HellDoris WishmanBlaze StarrGene BerkRalph YoungJoan BamfordEarl Longburlesquenudismnuditymovie review